 Our dentists have experience treating children who require special consideration so they can maintain beautiful healthy smiles.
 Continue reading to learn more about special needs dentistry and what makes it different from other branches of dental care.

 Does my child need a special needs dentist?

-A special needs dentist understands that each child is different.
-What works for one child may not work for anther.
+Our special needs dentists understand that each child is different.
+What works for one child may not work for another.
 For example, children with autism can sometimes become overwhelmed by breaks to their normal routines, bright lights, and strange noises.
 In this situation, we might explain to your child what they can expect during their appointment and ask you to come to the room with us.